PID4NFDI Cookbook: Getting started with PIDs

 - DOI - Digital Object Identifier

-- ePIC - European Persistent Identifier Consortium
+- ePIC - Persistent Identifier Consortium for eResearch

 - FactGrid - A database for historians